 Precise Measurements: Auto Calibration

-Like digital microscopes, when using OLYMPUS Stream software, automatic calibration is available.
+Like digital microscopes, when using EVIDENT Stream software, automatic calibration is available.
 Auto calibration helps remove human variability in the calibration process, resulting in more reliable measurements.
 Auto calibration uses an algorithm that automatically calculates the right calibration from an average of many measurement points.
 This reduces variance introduced by various operators and maintains steady accuracy, enhancing reliability for standard verification.

 Entirely Clear Image: Image Shading Correction

-OLYMPUS Stream software features shading correction to house for shading around the corners of an image.
+EVIDENT Stream software features shading correction to house for shading around the corners of an image.
 When used with intensity threshold settings, shading correction offers a more precise analysis.